kontainapp/km/docs/user_docs/user_guide.md

 # Kontain Monitor User's Guide

+Kontain is delivered as ???.
+- Is this a tarball, a linux package, a web service?

 ## Converting a Docker Container to a Kontainer

 Given a Docker/OCI image, the <???> tool creates a new image where the user program is run in the KM environment.